300+ Black Friday sales you can shop right now: Amazon, Best Buy, Target and more | CNN Underscored

 • JBL: Get savings on a variety of JBL products like the Quantum series, Tour series, Tune series and more.

-• Lenovo: The tech retailer is offering deals on Blue Mics, ThinkPads and IdeaPads, as well as 66% off select doorbusters.
+• Lenovo: The tech retailer is offering new deals each hour, with discounts on big ticket items like ThinkPads, Yoga Smart Tabs, Legion gaming desktops and more.

 • LG: Find savings on OLED TVs, audio systems, laptops and more.